gammu/gammu/docs/manual/smsd/run.rst

 -----------

 program is executed with environment which contains lot of information about the message.
-You can use it together with NULL service (see :ref:`smsd_null`) to implement completely own processing of messages.
+You can use it together with NULL service (see :ref:`gammu-smsd-null`) to implement completely own processing of messages.

 Global variables
 ++++++++++++++++